-Discrete event systems (DES) are introduced as another class of dynamic systems.
+This course is designed as a broad introduction to modeling and analysis of discrete event dynamical systems.
+Discrete event systems (DES) are introduced as a class of dynamic systems.
 A review of concepts from Discrete Mathematics, that are relevant for DES modeling, is done to prepare students for more in-depth study of DESs.
-This review includes a short introduction to topics in Sets, Discrete Probability, Graph Theory, Logic, and Languages and then illustrates how these are used within dynamic systems modeling.
+This review includes a short introduction to topics in Graph Theory and then illustrates how these are used within dynamic systems modeling.